 Listen to the podcast here

 While the session is almost two hours long, we are going to give you about a 30, 40-minute taste of what value you can get out of these sessions.
 I hope you enjoy it.
-Don’t forget, we have linked to over 100 real CRNA interview questions that you can go ahead and download.
-You can also exclusively book your one-on-one mock interview session.
-This is a team of CRNAs and SRNAs that we have hand-selected to provide mock interviews to our community.
-You can go ahead and get these things now.
+Don’t forget, at the end of this post we have linked to a free download with over 100 real CRNA interview questions.
+You can also book a mock interview session.
 Make sure you grab your goodies.
 Thank you so much.
 I hope you enjoy.

 For those of you that do not know me, my name is Richard Wilson.
 I am a Nurse Anesthetist.
 I’ve been practicing anesthesia for several years at a Level 1 Trauma Center.
 Also, I am a Program Faculty Member.
 In 2009, I was hired to open a satellite campus.
 I’ve been an Assistant Program Director since 2010 where I opened a satellite campus for our program.
 I have been working there in the academic area, the clinical setting and simulation for many years as I’ve been a program faculty member.